 Legal Task is a Service Type where a Centre undertakes a discrete, clearly-defined, one-off piece of legal work (an identifiable deliverable) to assist a Service User in their own efforts to resolve a legal problem, with no commitment to support the Service User beyond the completion of that piece of work.
 The two main types of work in a Legal Task are reviewing or preparing particular documents for a Service User to use in their legal proceedings; or a limited instance of interacting with a third party to help progress a Service User’s legal matter.
 See Legal Task.

-CLCs Australia is the National Association of Community Legal Centres, is the national peak body for community legal centres.
+CLCs Australia, formerly the National Association of Community Legal Centres, is the national peak body for community legal centres.
 CLCs Australia developed this Data Consistency Guide and operates CLASS.

 Non-legal problems, for the purposes of this Guide, describes issues experienced by a Service User that cannot be resolved by asserting or defending the person's legal rights through legal processes - Non-Legal Support Service - Discrete and Non-Legal Support Service - Ongoing.